-The instructor will present and discuss a video about windsurfing and sailing skills and safety procedures.
+The instructor will present and discuss windsurfing and sailing skills and safety procedures.
 They will discuss Bernoulli's Principle explaining how the difference between high and low pressure creates suction or lift that is utilized by sails.
-Students will then travel to Anastasia State Park where they will participate in sailing and windsurfing lesson at Salt Run taught by Windsurfing St. Augustine instructors
+Students will then travel to Anastasia State Park where they will participate in sailing and windsurfing lessons taught by Windsurfing St. Augustine instructors